wagtail/wagtail/docs/reference/contrib/table_block.rst

 * `minSpareRows <https://docs.handsontable.com/0.24.3/Options.html#minSpareRows>`_ - The number of rows to append to the end of an empty grid.
 The default setting is 0.
 * `startRows <https://docs.handsontable.com/0.24.3/Options.html#startRows>`_ - The default number of rows for a new table.
 * `startCols <https://docs.handsontable.com/0.24.3/Options.html#startCols>`_ - The default number of columns for new tables.
 * `colHeaders <https://docs.handsontable.com/0.24.3/Options.html#colHeaders>`_ - Can be set to ``True`` or ``False``.
-This setting designates if new tables should be created with column rows. **Note:** this only sets the behaviour for newly created tables.
+This setting designates if new tables should be created with column headers. **Note:** this only sets the behaviour for newly created tables.
 Page editors can override this by checking the the “Column header” checkbox in the table editor in the Wagtail admin.
-* `rowHeaders <https://docs.handsontable.com/0.24.3/Options.html#rowHeaders>`_ - Operates the same as ``colHeaders`` to designate if new tables should be created with the first row as a header.
+* `rowHeaders <https://docs.handsontable.com/0.24.3/Options.html#rowHeaders>`_ - Operates the same as ``colHeaders`` to designate if new tables should be created with the first column as a row header.
 Just like ``colHeaders`` this option can be overridden by the page editor in the Wagtail admin.
 * `contextMenu <https://docs.handsontable.com/0.24.3/Options.html#contextMenu>`_ - Enables or disables the Handsontable right-click menu.
 By default this is set to ``True``.
 * `editor <https://docs.handsontable.com/0.24.3/Options.html#editor>`_ - Defines the editor used for table cells.
 The default setting is text.
 * `stretchH <https://docs.handsontable.com/0.24.3/Options.html#stretchH>`_ - Sets the default horizontal resizing of tables.
 Options include, 'none', 'last', and 'all'.
 By default TableBlock uses 'all' for the even resizing of columns.
 * `height <https://docs.handsontable.com/0.24.3/Options.html#height>`_ - The default height of the grid.
 By default TableBlock sets the height to ``108`` for the optimal appearance of new tables in the editor.
 This is optimized for tables with ``startRows`` set to ``3``.
-If you change the number of ``startRows`` in the configuration you might need to change the ``height`` setting to improve the default appearance in the editor.
+If you change the number of ``startRows`` in the configuration, you might need to change the ``height`` setting to improve the default appearance in the editor.
 * `language <https://docs.handsontable.com/0.24.3/Options.html#language>`_ - The default language setting.
 By default TableBlock tries to get the language from ``django.utils.translation.get_language``.
 If needed, this setting can be overridden here.
 * `renderer <https://docs.handsontable.com/0.24.3/Options.html#renderer>`_ - The default setting Handsontable uses to render the content of table cells.
 * `autoColumnSize <https://docs.handsontable.com/0.24.3/Options.html#autoColumnSize>`_ - Enables or disables the ``autoColumnSize`` plugin.
 The TableBlock default setting is ``False``.